madkins23/go-google/oauth2/README.md

 If not found a browser window will (hopefully) be initiated for user interaction and a temporary loopback HTTP server will be called from the browser with the access token data.
 The token file will be created in `~/.ssh` for current and later use.

+## Caveats

+Using `plain` mode for code verifier challenge.
+Tried to implement SHA256 version but was unable to get it to work.